-Have you had the time to think about what is some features like RosettaNet, ESB or UDDI have in common?
+Have you had the time to think about what some features like RosettaNet, ESB, or UDDI have in common?

 But the most important question here, because they have custom databases, is: Do you think that these databases are being backed up?
-And the data inside are saved?
+And the data inside is saved?

 Fortunately for us, Microsoft provides two SQL Scripts: